-For these reasons, modeling this transport delay is a milestone in the design of controllers for SI engines.
+For all these reasons, modeling this transport delay is a milestone in the design of controllers for SI engines.

-In this chapter, a model of the intake burned gas rate is presented, accounting explicitly for transport time-varying delay and its dependency on the history of gas flow rates in a way which compensates for thermal exchanges and induced gas velocity changes.
+In this paper, a model of the intake burned gas rate is presented, accounting explicitly for transport time-varying delay and its dependency on the history of gas flow rates in a way which compensates for thermal exchanges and induced gas velocity changes.
 It is then used as a "software" sensor.
 This estimation is based on a practical delay calculation methodology which is experimentally validated on a test bench.
-The purpose of this chapter, based on the previous contribution [4], is to present this model along with its practical validation, to enhance the role of the variable transport delay in the modeling and to illustrate how this estimate can be used to coordinate the controllers.
+The model along with its practical validation is the main contribution of the article.
+The estimate is then partially used to coordinate the controllers.
 Experimental FAR control tests stress the relevance of the estimate.

-This chapter is organized as follows.
-In Section 2, we present a model of the intake burned gas rate dynamics, under the form of a linear time-varying system with a time-dependent delay output.
+The paper is organized as follows.
+In Section II, we present a model of the intake burned gas rate dynamics, under the form of a linear time-varying system with a time-dependent delay output.
 The practical usage of this model is discussed.
-Implementation and experimental results are provided in Section 3.
+Implementation and experimental results are provided in Section III.
 We conclude by briefly sketching potential directions of work for combustion control improvements.